libretro/FreeIntv/README.md

 # FreeIntv
-FreeIntv is a libretro emulation core for the Mattell Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.
+FreeIntv is a libretro emulation core for the Mattel Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

 ## Controls
 * The d-pad will give you 8-way movement.
 If available, the left analog stick will function like the 16-way disc.